Khottabych

 Khottabych (Хоттабыч, Hottabych, stylized as }{0ТТ@БЬ)Ч) is a 2006 Russian fantasy comedy film by STV Film Company.
-It is based on the novel The Copper Jar of Old Khottabych by Sergey Oblomov, and uses the title character, genie Khottabych, created by Soviet writer Lazar Lagin for his children's book and movie Old Khottabych (1956).
+It is based on the novel The Copper Jar of Old Khottabych by Sergey Oblomov, (pen name of Sergey Klado)) and uses the title character, genie Khottabych, created by Soviet writer Lazar Lagin for his children's book with the same title and movie Old Khottabych (1956).
 It opened in theaters on 10 August 2006 at Karoprokat.

 Plot

 Gena Ryzhov is a young hacker obsessed with computers and the Internet.
 His girlfriend leaves him because of his miserly lifestyle.
 Attempting to mend his relationship with his girlfriend, he buys an ancient jug from an online auction and finds a genie residing in it, who offers him three wishes.
 First, the genie, named Khottabych by Gena, prints a huge number of US$100 banknotes.
 As Hottabych is not familiar with modern paper, the banknotes are printed on papyrus.
 This later sets off a chain of events leading back to Gena.

 Unbeknownst to him, the local mafia is aware of Gena's skills and is intent on forcing him to gain entrance to bank computers.
 Furthermore, the Russian and American police forces are attempting to locate him because of his recent activity on the Internet.
 The Americans send a female hacker named Annie to trick Gena into revealing himself, which he does.
 After a rocky start to their relationship, romance ensues.

 Things are further complicated by an evil genie named Shaitanych who is also hunting for the jar, in an attempt to collect all 13 genie-vessels and gain dominion over Earth, so no dreams may be ever fulfilled.
 After Khottabych grants Gena's final wish, he decides to become a mortal man and is subsequently killed by Shaitanych.
 Left with nothing but a strand of Hottabych's hair, Gena and Annie decode his DNA and upload the binary code into the Internet, where a final battle takes place between Hottabych and Shaitanych.